umairabidi/LED-Strip/README.md

 Pinouts are found in the .ino code.

 Each colour on the LED strip is assigned a potentiometer.
-Four potentiometers for four colours, very straightforward.
+Four potentiometers for four colours.